devth/devth.github.com/glossary.md

 val someString: Option[String] = Some("foo")
 val noneString: Option[String] = None

-// We can intuitively think of Option as being a List of 1 element, so the
+// We can intuitively think of Option as being a List of 0 or 1 elements, so the
-// natural transformation is trivial (note: I'm intentionally avoiding the use of
+// natural transformation is trivial (note: I'm intentionally avoiding the use
-// Scala's own .toList):
+// of Scala's own .toList):
 def optionToList[A](a: Option[A]): List[A] =
   a.map(x => List(x)).getOrElse(List.empty[A])